ntropika-labs/potion-protocol/README.md

 For ease of use and to also allow for import within tests those data have been extracted to its own library.

 ### libs/potion-router

+This library contains the Potion Router + an helper library to load the required data from the Potion Subgraph

 ### libs/potion-tokenlist